 Get Involved !

-KOBA’s Elementary Education programs for grades 1 through 4 have been in existence for 17 years We teach our county’s young people about anti-littering, littering laws, and the devastating effects littering and other contamination has on our land and water resources.
-The curriculum features our popular mascot, Kobie Bear, and incorporates interactive lessons and hands-on activities for reduce, reuse, recycling, and composting.
+KOBA’s Elementary Education programs for have been in existence for 17 years Our newest curriculum is called "Quest for Less" and involves engaging, 1-hour workshops for K-5.
 All of the lessons are consistent with current South Carolina academic standards, and help the school district meet state guidelines for lessons on environmental protection.
-If you are interested in helping with this program, click here.
+And they are FREE!
+To learn more, click here: Elementary Education Programs

 KOBA, its statewide partner PalmettoPride, and the SC Department of Transportation (SCDOT) work together to coordinate the Adopt-a-Highway program in Oconee County.
 The goal of Adopt-A-Highway is to reduce roadway so that our county’s natural beauty can shine through.